 The firm used engines from Minerva, Buchet and Peugeot, and also constructed their own 346cc and 492cc engines 1.

 In 1904 Lucien Octave Vandelet began selling the Stimula marque at his Paris store which had been selling Werner motorcycles and De-Dion vehicles since about 1900.
 He advertised Stimula-Vandelet motorcyclettes and Stimula Tri-cars, the latter possibly built by Vandelet in Paris using the Chapelle brothers motorcycles as the base.

-Vandalet brought the Stimula name considerable attention; he was responsible for recruiting racing pilots and preparing the machines for competition and recruiting riders for them.
+Vandalet brought the Stimula name considerable attention; he was responsible for preparing the machines for competition and recruiting riders for them.

 The association with Vandalet ceased in 1906 when the Chapelle brothers bought his Paris business.
-That year moved production to a new factory at Puteaux.
+That year production moved to a new factory in Puteaux.

 In 1907 they formed another company, De la Chapelle in St Chamond 2.